 The OMTIs instruments are set at 12 ground-based stations in Far-East Russia, Japan, Indonesia, Thailand, Australia, Canada, and Norway, as shown in Figure 3.
-The installation of OMTIs instruments understanding contributes of space research at these countries and collaborations among international scientists including those in the developing countries.
-Recently we installed a new Fabry-Perot interferometer at Chiang Mai, Thailand (February 2010), Kototabang, Indonesia (June 2010), and Darwin, Australia (March 2011).
-They consist two pairs (Indonesia-Thailand and Japan-Australia) of geomagnetic conjugate observations of thermospheric winds and temperatures.
+The installation of OMTIs instruments contributes understanding of space research \mathbf{at} these countries and collaborations among international scientists including those in the developing countries.
+Recently we installed a new Fabry-Perot interferometer at Chiang Mai, Thailand (February 2010), Kototabang, Indonesia (June 2010). and Darwin.
+Australia (March 2011).
+They consist two (Indonesia-Thailand pairs and Japan-Australia) of geomagnetic conjugate observations of thermospheric winds and temperatures.
 Details of OMTIs are available at http://stdb2.stelab.nagoya-u.ac.jp/omti/.

 Figure 3.
 Current stations of the Optical Mesosphere Thermosphere Imagers.
-The collaborators of these stations are: (1) Paratunka and Magadan: Institute of Cosmophysical Research and Radiowave Propagation (IKIR), Far Eastern Branch of the Russian Academy of Sciences, (2) Shigaraki: Research Institute for Sustainable Humanosphere (RISH), Kyoto University, Japan, (3) Darwin: IPS Radio and Space Services, Australia, (4) Kototabang: Research Institute for Sustainable Humanosphere (RISH), Kyoto University, Japan, and National Institute of Aeronautics and Space (LAPAN), Indonesia, (5) Chiang Mai: Chiang Mai University, Thailand, and National Institute of Information and Communications Technology (NiCT), Japan, (6) Resolute: SRI International, USA, and University of Calgary, Canada, (7) Athabasca: Athabasca University and University of Calgary, Canada, (8) Yonaguni: Electronic Navigation Research Institute (ENRI), Japan, and National Institute of Information and Communications Technology (NiCT), Science Institute (ENRI), Japan, and National Institute of Information and Communications Institute of Information and Communications Institute of Information and Communications Academy (9) Norway: EISCAT Scientific Association, and the National Institute of Polar Research, Japan.
+The collaborators of these stations are: (1) Paratunka and Magadan: Institute of Cosmophysical Research and Radiowave Propagation (IKIR), Far Eastern Branch of the Russian Academy of Sciences, (2) Shigaraki: Research Institute for Sustainable Humanosphere (RISH), Kyoto University, Japan, (3) Darwin: IPS Radio and Space Services, Australia, (4) Kototabang: Research Institute for Sustainable Humanosphere (RISH), Kyoto University, Japan, and National Institute of Aeronautics and Space (LAPAN), Indonesia, (5) Chiang Mai: Chiang Mai University, Thailand, and National Institute of Information and Communications Technology (NiCT), Japan, (6) Resolute: SRI International, USA, and University of Calgary, Canada, (7) Athabasca: Athabasca University and University of Calgary, Canada, (8) Yonaguni: Electronic Navigation Research Institute (ENRI), Japan, and National Institute of Information and Communications Technology (NiCT), Scientific Association, and the National Institute of Polar Research, Japan.